Get instant quote

 Support structure

-FDM printers can’t feasibly deposit molten thermoplastic over thin air.
-Certain part geometries require support structures, which are usually printed in the same material as the parts themselves.
+FDM printers cannot deposit molten thermoplastic across unsupported gaps.
+Certain geometries require support structures, which are usually printed in the same material as the part.

 Infill and shell thickness